MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

      - \<platform\> = `amd64` (aka: x64), `x86`, etc.

    - When finished updating the **Path** variable, click **OK**.
 Then click **OK** when returned to the **Environment Variables** dialog.

-7. Ensure "Developer Mode" is enabled on your workstation:
-    - Click the Windows icon in the lower left.
-    - Type "Use developer features" and press the "Enter" key, when you see the **Use Developer Features** item show.
-    - On the **Settings** dialog, **For developers** tab, under "Use developer features", select the **Developer mode** option.
-    - Close the **Settings** dialog.

 ## Register a client application with Azure Active Directory